Meet Love Island 2020 contestant Connor Durman – “I say whatever’s on my mind”

 “I’ve actually already had the best date.
 When I was in Sydney, I met this girl on Instagram and messaged her because we had mutual friends.
 I booked this cinema in the park with a double bed, bottle of champagne and and we watched A Star Is Born – best first date ever.”

-How far will Connor go to get the lady of his desires?
+How far will Connor go to get the woman of his desires?

 “I’m quite honest and I say whatever’s on my mind.
 I don’t want to make a complete fool of myself but if I like someone I will tell her and I will go for it.”